tseemann/nullarbor/README.md

 ### Generate the run folder

-This command will create a new folder with a Makefile in it:
+This command will create a new folder with a `Makefile` in it:

     nullarbor.pl --name PROJNAME --mlst saureus --ref US300.fna --input samples.tab --outdir OUTDIR

+This will check that everything is okay.
+One of the last lines it prints is the command you need to run to actually perform the analysis _e.g._

+    Run the pipeline with: nice make -j 4 -C OUTDIR

+So you can just cut and paste that:

+    nice make -j 4 -C OUTDIR

+The `-C` option just means to change into the `/home/maria/listeria/nullarbor` folder first, so you could do this instead:

+    cd OUTDIR
+    make

+### View the report

+    firefox OUTDIR/report/index.html

+An example report will be made available soon.

 ### See some options